pbougue/tartare/documentation/tartare.md

 --- | --- | --- |
-name | Required | The name of the `Contributor` data_prefix | Required, unique | A prefix that will be applied to all the `Contributor`'s data to ensure uniqueness of the objects ids when merged with other `Contributor`s's data in one coverage. id | Not required, unique | If not provided, Tartare will generate one. data_type | required | The type of data provided, either *public_transport* or *geographic*.
+name | Required | The name of the `Contributor` data_prefix | Required, unique | A prefix that will be applied to all the `Contributor`'s data to ensure uniqueness of the objects ids when merged with other `Contributor`s's data in one coverage. id | Optionnal, unique | If not provided, Tartare will generate one. data_type | required | The type of data provided, either *public_transport* or *geographic*.
 Default is *public_transport*.

 Details about **data_type**: